whitson-buck/whitson-buck/README.md

 ## education

-the university of tennessee, knoxville, haslam college of business: expected graduation may 2023 bachelor of science in business administration, major in business analytics minor and collateral in geographic information systems and information management
+the university of tennessee, knoxville, haslam college of business, may 2023

+bachelor of science in business administration, major in business analytics & minor and collateral in geographic information systems and information management

 gpa: 3.87/4.0

 ## projects